simonemargio/Client-Server-Game/README.md

 The number of objects hidden in the game map is displayed and ready to be found.

-Simple and functional, the objects in the map are defined as a global variable.
+Simple and functional, the objects in the map are defined as global variable.
 Each time a user finds an object, it is decremented and initialized each time a new game session is generated.
 As with the walls, the number of objects present in a game is accurately chosen depending on the size of the map itself.

 #### See item found